junxit/us-congress-bills-112/metadata.md

 - 2012-09-18 — Reported by the Committee on Education and the Workforce.
 H. Rept.
 112-677, Part II.
 - 2012-09-18 — Reported by the Committee on Ways and Means.
 H. Rept.
 112-677, Part I.
 - 2012-09-18 — Reported by the Committee on Ways and Means.
 H. Rept.
 112-677, Part I.
+- 2012-09-20 — Considered as unfinished business. (consideration: CR H6194-6195)
+- 2012-09-20 — Considered under the provisions of rule H. Res.
+788. (consideration: CR H6174-6185)
+- 2012-09-20 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+118.
+- 2012-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-20 — On passage Passed by the Yeas and Nays: 250 - 164 (Roll no. 589). (text: CR H6175)
+- 2012-09-20 — POSTPONED PROCEEDINGS - Pursuant to clause 1(C) of Rule 19, the Speaker postponed further proceedings on H.J.
+Res.
+118.
+- 2012-09-20 — POSTPONED PROCEEDINGS - The chair put the question on agreeing to the joint resolution and by voice vote, announced that the ayes had prevailed.
+Mr. George Miller (CA) demanded the yeas and nays and further proceedings on the joint resolution were postponed.
+- 2012-09-20 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 250 - 164 (Roll no. 589).(text: CR H6175)
+- 2012-09-20 — RESUMING CONSIDERATION OF H.J.
+RES.
+118 - Pursuant to clause 1(c) of rule XIX, the Chair announced that consideration of H.J.
+Res.
+118 would now resume.
+- 2012-09-20 — The previous question was ordered pursuant to the rule. (consideration: CR H6185)
+- 2012-09-20 — The resolution provides for consideration of both H.J.Res.
+118 and H.R.
+3409.
+H.J.
+Res.
+118 is debatable for one hour and is closed to amendments.
+H.R.
+3409 is debatable for one hour and specified amendments are in order.
+Motions to recommit are in order.
+The resolution also provides for approval of the Journal on specified days; appointing of Members to perform duties of the Chair; not counting of legislative days for the purposes of the War Powers Act, purposes of clause 7 of rule XIII, and the purposes of clause 7(c)(1) of rule XXII.